KUAS-Korea/KUAS-2021-igem/Project/Design.md

 7. Liu T, Liu Z, Song C, Hu Y, Han Z, She J, Fan F, Wang J, Jin C, Chang J, Zhou JM, Chai J. Chitin-induced dimerization activates a plant immune receptor.
 Science.
 2012 Jun 1;336(6085):1160-4. doi: 10.1126/science.1218867.
 PMID: 22654057.

 8. Cao Y, Liang Y, Tanaka K, Nguyen CT, Jedrzejczak RP, Joachimiak A, Stacey G. The kinase LYK5 is a major chitin receptor in Arabidopsis and forms a chitin-induced complex with related kinase CERK1.
 Elife.
 2014 Oct 23;3:e03766. doi: 10.7554/eLife.03766.
 PMID: 25340959; PMCID: PMC4356144.

-# Why tryptophol?
-The first time we saw tryptopol was in salamander Plethodon cinereus experiments.
-In the experiment, Batrachochytrium dendrobatidis, which is symbiotic with Janthinobacterium lividium, was extracted from the supernatant of HPLC(High-performance liquid chromatography) and separated through NMR(Nuclear Magnetic Resonance) and HR-MS(High Resolution-Mass Spectrometer).
-These substances are tryptophol and violacein.
-In other words, a substance that inhibits Batrachochytrium dendrobatidis is tryptophol.
-Our aim is to find and over-express substances that can inhibit Batrachochytrium dendrobatidis in frog skin, so tryptopol found in mucous skin which can inhibit Batrachochytrium dendrobatidis is sufficiently appropriate for our goal.

-# What is Tryptophol and Violacein?
-Tryptophol is synthesized from the amino acids phenylalanine, tryptophan, and tyrosine, respectively, by chemical degradation through a three-step biochemical reaction comprising transamination, decarboxylation, and reduction called Ehrlich pathway.
-In Saccharomyces cerevisiae, tryptophol is Aro80p’s transcription activator.
-Tryptophol activates the transcription factor Aro80p and, consequently, the expression of the ARO9 and ARO10 transaminase and decarboxylase genes, which results in a positive feedback loop.
-The number of Batrachochytrium dendrobatidis cells grown for 5 days in TGhL medium(control) decreases when high concentration and density in CM(conditioned medium).
-(Figure 1A, 1B)
-Comparison with the supernatant solution of a particular size of the molecule filtering showed that no disruption to growth of Batrachochytrium dendrobatidis was measured at 500Da and 1000Da.
-In other words, the growth inhibitor of Batrachochytrium dendrobatidis is less than 500Da.
-(Figure 1C)
-This time, they treated the tryptophol concentrations differently from 10, 23, 50, 100, 250, and 500 uM, and significant degradation occurred from more than 100 uM.
-(Figure 2B)

-Furthermore, the relationship between Batrachochytrium dendrobatidis growth and the production of tryptophol was observed with different numbers of inoculated spores in the early stages, confirming that they were growing at a constant concentration regardless of the initial concentration.
-(Figure 3, 4)

- In addition, additional tryptopol production based on the initial tryptopol treatment concentration was observed to be directly proportional called autostimulation, which means that the more existing it is, the newer it is.
-(Figure 5)

- The bisindole alkaloid violacein is a natural bluepurple pigment isolated from Gram-negative bacteria.
-The violacein is an indole derived violet pigmented compound and a promising agent with following biological activities: antibacterial antifungal, antiprotozoan, and anticancer.
-These biological and pharmacological activities of violacein have made it attractive for biotechnology research.
-Several terrestrial and marine gram-negative bacteria were known to produce violacein including Chromobacterium violaceum, Janthionobacterium lividum and 7 other genus.
-Violacein is formed by enzymatic condensation of two tryptophan molecules, requiring the action of five proteins.
-The genes required for its production, vioABCDE, and the regulatory mechanisms employed have been studied within a small number of violacein-producing strains.
-In Massilia genus, three strains have been reported as producing violacein and recently, the complete genome of Massilia sp. strain NR 4-1 as well as five key enzymes of the violacein biosynthesis has reported.

- Recent study sought to engineer E. coli and its metabolic pathways to improve the violacein yields.
-For this, the authors overexpressed the genes related to tryptophan production and knocked out several genes and pathways which would detract the carbon flux away from this amino acid.
-The engineered E. coli strain, TRP11, produces about 20 𝜇mol tryptophan per gram DCW (gDCW).
-By comparison, the control wild-type strain only produced about 0.3 𝜇mol tryptophan/gDCW, representing an increase in the tryptophan concentration of more the 60-fold.
-They next introduced the vioD gene into the chromosome of this strain and a plasmid expressing the vioABCE genes.
-Performing fed batch fermentations over a 12-day period with this strain, which they designated as Vio-4, they were able to generate 710 mg/L violacein at more than 99% purity, demonstrating that E. coli can be used to produce high level concentrations of this bisindole specifically.

-## Reference

-* Brucker, Robert M., et al. “Amphibian Chemical Defense: Antifungal Metabolites of the Microsymbiont Janthinobacterium Lividum on the Salamander Plethodon Cinereus.”
-Journal of Chemical Ecology, vol. 34, no. 11, 2008, pp. 1422–1429., doi:10.1007/s10886-008-9555-7.

-* Verbrugghe, Elin, et al. “Growth Regulation in Amphibian Pathogenic CHYTRID Fungi by the Quorum Sensing Metabolite Tryptophol.”
-Frontiers in Microbiology, vol. 9, 2019, doi:10.3389/fmicb.2018.03277.

-* Myeong, Nu Ri, et al. (2016).
-"Complete genome sequence of antibiotic and anticancer agent violacein producing Massilia sp.
-Strain NR 4-1".
-Journal of Biotechnology.
-223: 36–7. doi:10.1016/j.jbiotec.2016.02.027

-* Choi, S.Y., et al. (2015).
-Violacein: properties andproduction of a versatile bacterial pigment.
-BioMed Res.
-Int.
-2015, 465056.

-* Haisheng Wang, et al. (2012).
-Biosynthesis and characterization of violacein, deoxyviolacein and oxyviolacein in heterologous host, and their antimicrobial activities

-* Seong Yeol Choi, et al. (2015).
-Violacein: Properties and Production of a Versatile Bacterial Pigment, Hindawi